 Known file sizes on Windows 10/8/7/XP are 17,920 bytes (57% of all occurrences), 18,944 bytes, 15,360 bytes, 19,456 bytes or 18,432 bytes.

 Ping.exe is a trustworthy file from Microsoft.
 The program has no visible window.
 Ping.exe is able to monitor applications and manipulate other programs.
-Therefore the technical security rating is 11% dangerous, however also read the users reviews.
+Therefore the technical security rating is 11% dangerous, however you should also read the user reviews.

 Recommended: Identify ping.exe related errors

 Is ping.exe a virus?
 No, it is not.
 The true ping.exe file is a safe Microsoft Windows system process, called "TCP/IP Ping Command".

 However, writers of malware programs, such as viruses, worms, and Trojans deliberately give their processes the same file name to escape detection.
 Viruses with the same file name are for example BKDR_DELF.HUA or BKDR_DELF.BXK (detected by TrendMicro), and Infostealer or W32.Spybot.Worm (detected by Symantec).

 To ensure that no rogue ping.exe is running on your PC, click here to run a Free Malware Scan.

 If ping.exe is located in the C:\Windows folder, the security rating is 80% dangerous.
 The file size is 311,296 bytes (57% of all occurrences), 307,200 bytes, 307,712 bytes or 311,808 bytes.
 There is no file information.
 The file is an unknown file in the Windows folder.
 It is not a Windows core file.
 The program has no visible window.
 The software uses ports to connect to or from a LAN or the Internet.
 Ping.exe is able to record keyboard and mouse inputs.